Options class (ScrollBar)

 Example

-null {null}, specifies that the horizonalShapes field defines the horizonalShapes property.
-By default, the horizonalShapes is "hThumbLite(t)".
+null {null}, uses the default horizontalShapes value.
+By default, the horizontalShapes is "hThumbLite(t)".

 "hThumbLite(t)" {string}, defines a lite-scroll, or shotly it applies the exontrol.Shapes.ScrollBar.background.hThumbLite and exontrol.Shapes.ScrollBar.foreground.hThumbLite on "thumb" part